TV show will look at the closing of GM Lordstown

 “But this round of layoffs is different from the decades-old shifts in the auto industry.
 Competition from Silicon Valley, pressure from Wall Street and fundamental changes in how we get around are forcing the company to transform itself.
 It may be easy to say it’s not fair, but the American economy may not have room for fairness anymore.”

-On Sunday’s show, correspondent Sabrina Tavernise reports from Lordstown, where she talked to workers before their last shift.
+On Sunday’s show, correspondent Sabrina Tavernise will report from Lordstown, where she talked to workers before their last shift.

-She also sat down with Mary Barra, GM’s chief executive, show said she is trying to save the car company.
+She also sat down with Mary Barra, GM’s chief executive, who said she is trying to save the car company.

 More like this from vindy.com